|

 I have strong island roots.
 My dad is Harold Tam-Hoy with roots from Maui and my mom is Arlene DeSilva with roots from 'O'ahu and Moku 'o Keawe (the Big Island).

-My mother, Arlene Cora DeSilva Tam-Hoy, is from Hilo and was a professional hula dancer and placed third in the Miss Aloha Hula competition.
+My mother, Arlene (DeSilva) Tam-Hoy, is from Hilo and was a professional hula dancer and placed third in the Miss Aloha Hula competition.
 She was my first hula teacher.
-She always sang and danced for my siblings and I. She has worked at a credit union for many, many years and also gave me a love for finance and math.
+She always sang and danced for my siblings and I. She has worked at a credit union for over 38 years and also gave me a love for finance and math.

 My maternal great-great-great grandfather is Augusto Dias from Portugal.
 He is one of the three men who are credited for bringing the braguinha to the islands which is now known as the ukulele.
 He regularly entertained King Kalakaua and his court.